It’s that time of year again. No, we’re not talking about the holidays. We’re talking about the dreaded winter moth.

 The winter moth is found in Europe and other areas [2].
 Female moths lay their eggs on the branches of trees in late autumn.

-The eggs hatch the following spring, and the caterpillars start to feed on the leaves.
+The eggs hatch the following spring, and the caterpillars begin feeding on the leaves.
 In May or June, they pupate and emerge from the soil as adult moths in late November.

-The adult male moths are brown to tan in color with a wingspan of around 30 mm.
-The females are gray and are basically flightless because they have reduced wings.
+The adult male moths are brown to tan, with a wingspan of about 30 mm.
+The females are gray and flightless, with reduced wings.

 After hatching, the caterpillars climb the tree trunk and begin feeding on tender new leaves.
 The caterpillars are very tiny (about the size of an eyelash) and are pale green with a light white vertical stripe running along each side of the body.